daniandtheweb/ai-info-for-amd-gpus/windows/text-gen.md

 ### HIP

-It should work on windows with supported GPUs.
+It should work on Windows using a GPU supported by ROCm.